-Crevasse propagation caused by meltwater infiltration has been suggested as a possible mechanism for ice shelf disintegration (Scambos et al., 2000).
-The weight of the water in the crevasse can exceed the overburden pressure from the ice (acting to close the crevasse) so that the fracture toughness is exceeded and the crack propagates vertically and laterally.
+the crevasse can exceed the overburden pressure from the ice (acting to close the crevasse) so that the fracture toughness is exceeded and the crack propagates vertically and laterally.

-Scambos et al. (2000) state that crevasses that are more than 90% filled with water will tend to propagate through the ice shelf, whereas those that have a lower water content than this will tend to close.
+Scambos et al. (2000) state that crevasses that are more than 90 % filled with water will tend to propagate through the ice shelf, whereas those that have a lower water content than this will tend to close.
 For this to occur the crevasses need to be of a critical initial depth, which depends on the surface density (the higher the density the larger the critical depth).
 The deeper the crevasse the greater the water pressure; the critical depth is defined as the depth at which the hydrostatic pressure of the water exceeds the glaciostatic pressure and full penetration of the ice shelf will occur.
-Scambos et al. (2000) found that this critical depth varied between 6-30 m depending on density and fracture toughness, although for surface densities similar to those found in the modelling efforts here crevasses can initially be as small as 6-10 m.
+Scambos et al. (2000) found that this critical depth varied between 6 and 30 m depending on density and fracture toughness, although for surface densities similar to those found in the modelling efforts here crevasses can initially be as small as 6-10 m.